tazama-lf/EKS-helm/README.md

 ![image-20240212-112102.png](./Images/image-20240212-112102.png)

 **Add a Container**: In this part of the configuration, you define the container that will run inside the pod created from the pod template.

+**NOTE** This needs to point to the docker image built in this step : [Building the Jenkins Agent Image](https://github.com/frmscoe/docs/blob/main/Technical/Release-Management/building-the-jenkins-image.md)

 - **Name**: The container name is set to `jnlp`.
 This is a conventional name for a Jenkins agent container that uses the JNLP (Java Network Launch Protocol) for the master-agent communication.
 - **Docker Image**: The Docker image to use is [example.io/jenkins-inbound-agent:1.0.0](http://example.io/jenkins-inbound-agent:1.0.0) .
 This image is pre-configured with all the necessary tools to run as a Jenkins agent.